 Overall, these designs are easily recognizable and familiar.
 It invites viewers to look in and stay for a while — just enough to learn about the cause this brand stands for.

-11. Sex education program INLY by Kidults
+11. Sex Education Program INLY by Kidults

 Standout Features:

-• Sticker-type messages and visuals
+- Sticker-type visuals

-INLY is a fun and modern approach to promoting sexual health, especially to an audience that needs it the most – the youth.
+INLY is a fun and modern approach to promoting sexual health, especially to an audience that needs it most: the youth.
+Created by Masha Prokhorova of Kidults, INLY educates and urges young ones to make informed sexual choices and practice safe sex.

-They launched digital campaigns and marketing materials promoting this cause.
+This company launched digital campaigns and marketing materials promoting this cause.
 From social media posts and Instagram filters to branded notebooks, clothing pieces, and other merch forms, INLY successfully made sex education more engaging and approachable.

+These efforts exemplify how health promotion ads can effectively raise awareness and encourage positive behaviors.
 Instead of a minimalist design, they chose artistic choices that would resonate well with the youth.
-Their statement pieces are dressed in flashy colors – very much on-trend!
+Their statement pieces are dressed in flashy colors — very much on-trend!

 12. #endbedroomdistancing by Craving Digital